shawnau/DataScienceBowl2018/README.md

 3. We use special cluster based filter to get rid of small false negative samples
 4. Stacking TTA proposals and masks for better recall

+> This repo is kinda a mess.
+Only postprocess folder may help.
+If you need some insights from mask rcnn, please refer to the repo of [mask_rcnn_pytorch](https://github.com/shawnau/mask_rcnn_pytorch)

 ## Build
 Requirements: